MichaelClerx/cellml-validation/cellml_1_1/cellml_1_1_quick.md

 Finally, there is no concept of unit conversion _within_ equations (e.g. to make equations like `x = 1V + 1mV` work), and in fact doing so would violate the rule quoted above.

+#### Meter and metre

+Technically, table 2 defines both meter and metre as base units, implying you can't convert between metres and meters.
+This is pointed out in the [errata to 1.1](https://www.cellml.org/specifications/cellml_1.1/errata).
+In these tests we assume they are simply aliases.

 ## MathML and the CellML subset

-CellML 1.0 documents can use all of content MathML's capabilities.
+CellML 1.1 documents can use all of content MathML's capabilities.
-However, CellML 1.0 software only needs to be able to handle "the CellML subset".
+However, CellML 1.1 software only needs to be able to handle "the CellML subset".
 Documents using only this set are called "valid CellML subset documents".

 ### MathML basics